Hammer Copse, near Staplecross, East Sussex. 3.04 acres of mixed broadleaf with all year vehicular access. £36,500 (freehold) [#S1035]

 - At the junction take the righthand turn B2165 signposted Staplecross, at the village follow the road round to the right after a mile you pass Chalk Down Lime builders supplies.

-- Take the immediate right down Ellenwhorne Lane, continue down the lane for ½ a mile and take the right turn (point A on the plan below) down the track over a stream.
+- Take the immediate right down Ellenwhorne Lane, continue down the lane for ½ a mile and turn right at the farm track (indicated by a yellow X marked on a tree), crossing over a stream (point A on the plan below).

-- Climb the gate, sorry we do not supply keys for viewings.
-Follow the track for 400 metres passing two turns on the left (points C and D).
+- Climb the gate, (sorry we do not supply keys for viewings) and follow the track for 400 metres passing a turn on the left (point C).

-- Pass a shed on the right and take the next right turn (point E).
-Follow the track for 330 metres, passing under some power lines and bearing right.
+- Pass a shed on the right and take the right-hand track at the junction (point E) and continue for 260 metres, passing through some mature woodland.

 - The southern boundary is on the outside edge of the rides, marked by wooden posts with green paint.